httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 ## Server Processing of Client Hints

-Servers respond with an optimized response based on one or more received hints from the client.
-When doing so, and if the resource is cacheable, the server MUST also emit a Vary response header field (Section 7.1.4 of {{RFC7231}}), and optionally Key ({{I-D.ietf-httpbis-key}}), to indicate which hints can affect the selected response and whether the selected response is appropriate for a later request.
+When presented with a request that contains one or more client hint headers, servers can optimise the response based upon the information in them.
+When doing so, and if the resource is cacheable, the server MUST also generate a Vary response header field (Section 7.1.4 of {{RFC7231}}), and optionally Key ({{I-D.ietf-httpbis-key}}), to indicate which hints can affect the selected response and whether the selected response is appropriate for a later request.

-Further, depending on the used hint, the server can emit additional response header fields to confirm the property of the response, such that the client can adjust its processing.
+Further, depending on the hint used, the server can generate additional response header fields to convey related values to aid client processing.
 For example, this specification defines "Content-DPR" response header field that needs to be returned by the server when the "DPR" hint is used to select the response.

 ### Advertising Support for Client Hints {#accept-ch}